Borrowed funds that have not been settled / repaid within the agreed timeframe.

 Any third party that lends money to a business or individual.

 Money owed to a creditor or financial institute.

-The restructuring of existing debts by means of a new payment plan that is typically a much lower amount when compared to previous monthly outgoings.
-There are numerous types of debt consolidation available including secured loans, repayment plans, remortgaging, IVAs and other alternatives such as filing for bankruptcy.
+The restructuring of existing debts by means of a new payment plan which is typically a reduced amount when compared to previous monthly outgoings.
+There are numerous types of debt consolidation including secured loans, repayment plans, remortgaging, IVAs and filing for bankruptcy.